Call Now

 Common roof types around OP

 Most of Overland Park was built in waves.
-The neighborhoods around 95th and Metcalf went up in the '70s and '80s - a lot of those roofs have been replaced at least once by now.
+The neighborhoods around 95th and Metcalf went up in the '70s and '80s, a lot of those roofs have been replaced at least once by now.
 The subdivisions out west near 159th and Antioch are newer, mostly 2000s and 2010s construction.
-Those roofs are hitting the 15-20 year mark, which means a lot of them are going to need attention soon, especially if they've taken hail hits over the years.
+Those roofs are hitting the 15 to 20 year mark, which means a lot of them are going to need attention soon, especially if they've taken hail hits over the years.

 Local weather patterns